What is a phishing attack?

 How do you avoid being a victim?

-- Be suspicious of unsolicited email messages, text message, phone calls,or instance messages from individuals asking about personal or employees information.
+- Be suspicious of unsolicited email messages, text messages, phone calls, or instant messages from individuals asking about personal or employee information.
 If an unknown individual claims to be from a legitimate organization, try to verify his or her identity directly with the company.